-Matt Mullenweg and the WordPress team want to bring Google Docs-style editing to the new Gutenberg editor.
+Matt Mullenweg and the WordPress team want to bring Google Docs-style editing to the new editor in Gutenberg Phase 3.
 This means that multiple people can be updating the same document at the same time.

 This image gives a good idea of what we're talking about with multiple people collaborating on the same document:

 At the moment, this kind of collaboration isn't possible with WordPress.
 If you try to edit a post at the same time as another user, you'll see the message, “This post is already being edited.”
 You can either leave the post, or force the other person to stop editing.